Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 The workshop will be held at the Finse Alpine Research Center run by Oslo and Bergen University.
 The station is located near the >70 km2 Hardangerjøkulen Ice Cap with one of the outlet glaciers 1-2 km away and well visible from the Research Station.
 Finse is a tiny mountain village with only a few houses located at the Oslo - Bergen railroad at 1,222 meters (4,009 ft) above sea level, about 250 m above the treeline.
 There is no road to Finse.
 Facilities are very limited, e.g., there is no grocery store, pharmacy or bank.
 In April there will be lots of snow and temperatures can be well below freezing with high winds.

 ## Transportation
 Finse is only accessible by train, from either Oslo central station (Oslo S) (ca. 4.5 hrs; ca. 6 trains per day between ca. 6:00 and 23:00; ca. 600 NOK one way) or Bergen (ca. 2.5 hrs).
-Tickets can be bought at [vy.no](www.vy.no].
-The earlier you book the cheaper the tickets.
+Ticktes to Finse have been booked.
+Return tickets can be bought at [vy.no](www.vy.no].
+The earlier you book the cheaper the tickets and tickets are sold out quickly.
 From Finse train station it is a 15-20 minute walk (ca. 1.5 km) along a small dirt road/hiking path (snow-covered in April) to the research station.
-A snowmobile shuttle may be arranged for transporting luggage between the train station and the research centre.

 # Airport Gardermoen to Oslo
 From the airport you need to take a train to the central train station (Oslo S) where the train to Finse departs.
 Turn to the right when getting out of customs and walk about 50 m where you can buy the train ticket to Oslo at a counter or ticket machine.
 There are two independent companies selling tickets side by side: